- Graduate Certificate in Assessment, Measurement, and Teaching in Education

 EDUC 8320.
 The Politics of Education.
 3 Credits.

 Examination of the contextual factors (political, economic, and historical) and the nature of political decision making on education issues, primarily at the state and local level.
 Prerequisite: EDUC 6371.

 EDUC 8321.
 Economics of Education.
 3 Credits.

-Application of economic theory and analysis to education problems and policies.
-Contemporary education reforms that are adopted to improve educational outcomes are analyzed with emphasis on their complexities.
-Prerequisites: EDUC 6371, EDUC 8120.
+Application of economic theory and analysis to education problems and policies; analysis of contemporary education reforms adopted to improve educational outcomes.
+Prerequisites: EDUC 6371 and EDUC 8171.